Buezrello/acum-home-assignment/README.md

 # School Management System

 A Spring Boot REST API for managing students, courses, and lectures.
-This project includes endpoints to retrieve students, courses, and lectures, along with student enrollment and course scheduling.
+This project includes endpoints to retrieve students, courses, and lectures, along with student enrollment.

 ## Table of Contents
 - [Features](#features)